rubyists/fs_specs/README.md

 Feel free to submit pull requests.
 Also, if you're using this, then you shouldn't be afraid to file Issues either! :-)

+## Ruby Debugging

+For debugging, I've decided to use 'pry' for debugging, but also have included ruby-debug19 and added ruby-debug-pry to allow you to embed pry into it.
+We've added pry, pry-doc, pry-nav, pry-stack_explorer, pry-exception_explorer, plymouth (for debugging failed tests), and the aforementioned, ruby-debug-pry.
+I also included pry_debug, but its entirely up to you if you wish to use it.
+I added for completeness.
+To use pry, just add 'binding.pry' (no '') anywhere in the code, and a pry session will open there.

 #### Continous Integrated Testing - Travis CI
   We curently hook into [Travis-CI](http://travis-ci.org): http://travis-ci.org/rubyists/fs_specs which will show you the status of all tests as of the last commit